 - Mastering typography 101

-Freelance logo design is a well paid option and can give you instant recognition with a good logo.
+Freelance logo design services are a well-paid option and can give you instant recognition with a good logo.
 Its father branch, graphic design, is among one of the six top-paying freelance career options available.
 If that doesn’t open your eyes to the possibilities then I don’t see what will.
 Logo design seems to be doing well for itself, more than well.
-So, how do you become successful in this high-paying world of logo design?
+So, how do you become successful in this high-paying world with the best logo design?

-As a graphic designer, there are certain things you can do to do become more successful:
+As a graphic designer, there are certain things you can do to become more successful:

 - Brand yourself